-Why should we care about knowledge panels?
+Why should you care about knowledge panels?

-If you want to be found on your brand or business name, a knowledge panel is really useful!
-If Google decides to show your knowledge panel, you pretty much dominate the search results on the right side of the screen in desktop search.
-In mobile, the knowledge panel will appear between other results but is pretty dominant as well.
+If you want to be found for search terms like your name, brand or business name, a knowledge panel is really useful!
+If Google decides to show you or your business in this panel, you’re pretty much dominating the search results on the right side of the screen in desktop search.
+On mobile, the panel will appear between other results but is pretty dominant as well.

 How do you get a knowledge panel for your business?